Dunsin1234/newsfeed-fullstack/README.md

 # 🗞️ NewsFeed Fullstack App
-Fullstack website built in collaboration with the Bloomberg Engineering Team.
+Fullstack website built in collaboration with the Bloomberg Engineering Team

 ## Run
 ```bash